johnx25bd/os-technical-showcase/README.md

 ## PSGA

-- Public Sector Geospatial Agreement => designed to the economic value of Ordnance Survey data by making it easier and less expensive to access and use OS data.
+- Public Sector Geospatial Agreement => designed to unlock the economic value of Ordnance Survey data by making it easier and less expensive to access and use OS data.
 - Read slides
 - Today we are going to look at the OS Data Hub, a cornerstone of Ordnance Survey's effort to fulfill our commitment to make it easier for developers, data scientists and other users to access OS data.